NguyHuyn/DMML2022_Alpina/README.md

 ## Results

-We obtained the best accuracy with the process below:
-1. cleaning data
-2. linear regression

-with a precision of 0.51 on Colab and 0.49 on Kaggle concerning the unlabeled_data.
+We obtained the best accuracy with the process linear regression without cleaning, with a precision of 0.51 on Colab and 0.49 on Kaggle concerning the unlabeled_data.